One of the primary characteristics of end-of-life tires (ELTs) is their challenging management and recovery.

 - Exports for reuse

-For their use as materials, used tires go through a process, during which they are repeatedly shredded in smaller and smaller pieces, while, simultaneously, takes place a mechanical separation of the materials they consist of.
-From the mechanical processing of used tires, three materials are produced:
+For their use as materials, end-of-life tires go through a process, during which they are repeatedly shredded in smaller and smaller pieces, while, simultaneously, takes place a mechanical separation of the materials they consist of.
+From the mechanical processing of end-of-life tires, three materials are produced:

 - The main product of mechanical treatment is rubber granulate or powder in various desired granules